Smiley-McSmiles/jellyman/README.md

 ```
 * **Import** - Import a .tar file to pick up where you left off on another system.
 ```
-    └── This will only work if on your new OS/setup you have your Media directories exactly the same as your old OS/setup.
+    ├── Media metadata will only import if your new OS/setup and old OS/setup media folders are exactly the same.
+    └── User and Web-UI configurations will still import just fine however.
 ```
 * **Fix Permissions** - [DIRECTORY - optional] Reset the permissions of Jellyfin's Media Library or supplied directory.
 ```